singlebrook/utf8-cleaner/README.md

 # UTF8Cleaner

-Rack middleware to remove invalid UTF-8 characters from the environment so that your app doesn't choke them.
+Rack middleware to remove invalid UTF-8 characters from the environment so that your app doesn't choke on them.
 Prevents errors like "invalid byte sequence in UTF-8".

 ## Installation